Ashish558/blog/README.md

-This is a blog article sharing website build with Mern stack
+This is a blog article sharing website built with Mern stack
 link: https://blog-app-45.herokuapp.com